 Albert leaned back to get a better look at him.
 “You took the day off that weekend.”

 Albert’s eyebrow creased in thought.
 “It was the weekend of Mary’s birthday.”
 He referred to Greg’s older daughter.

 Greg snapped his fingers in realization.
 “Oh, that weekend!
 But that was months ago… Had he kept the secret that long?”

 “How long did he have that ring with him?”
 I asked.

 “About…” Albert paused while deep in thought. “three months or so,” he announced.

 “Wow, that long.
 I wonder what changed his mind,” Greg said.

 “It’s Julian.
 We’ll hardly guess what’s on his mind most of the time,” I jested.

 “True,” Greg smirked in agreement.

-Half a year ago, when the office was at near full capacity, I asked HR whether it was possible to hire another receptionist.
-The job of circulating the necessary information, paperwork, packages, and emails week after week with an eight to five work hours isn’t easy.
+Half a year ago, when the office was near full capacity, I asked HR whether it was possible to hire another receptionist.
+The job of circulating the necessary information, paperwork, packages, and mails week after week with eight to five work hours isn’t easy.
 Sometimes, I had to work early and late to categorize a few incoming packages and paperwork for each department.
 And I don’t even want to point out that I also work during weekends.